FNXDOOM/GeBill/README.md

 ## Support

-For support, please contant us [nikhilkumar66513@gmail.com].
+For support, please contant us at nikhilkumar66513@gmail.com.